TamsinHuggins/exercises-git/README.md

 # Section 2 - Branching

+You can thing of a branch as a sequence of commits.

 Git branches allow multiple lines of development within a repository, enabling users to work on different features or fixes independently.
 Each branch is a separate timeline of commits, starting from a common point and diverging without affecting the main codebase.

 Use `git branch` to see which branch you are using